vitalykoltov/hashicorp-assignment/terraform-getting-started.md

 ## Provision the NGINX web server in a Docker container

-Provision the NGINX web server in a Docker containerusing.
+Provision the NGINX web server inside a Docker container.
 Type `terraform apply` and press ENTER:

 ```
 $terraform apply
 ```
 When prompted, type `yes`.
 Terraform will provision the latest version of an NGNIX web server running in a Docker container.
+Look for a message "*Apply complete!*" in the output to confirm successful provisioning.

 ```